 - To start off with, here we have a default standard_surface shader with a color texture map connected to the Specular Color.
 Base Weight is not necessary for this example.

-- If we want variations in the color of the flaked reflection, we need to have the Flakes in a lower layer (Normal - Bump Mapping under the Geometry section).
+- If we want variations in the color of the flaked reflection, we need to have the flakes in a lower layer (Normal - Bump Mapping under Geometry).
 This effect is evident in materials such as metallic car paint.

 Normal and Coating (Default White Color)

 - If we increase the coating_weight, we just get a white coating_color (default).
 This effect would be useful for car paints or plastics but does not look suitable, as it is, for glitter makeup.
 We must also add the flakes to the coat_normal as well.